Guangzhou (Huadu) to Tokyo (CAN–HND) — Airlines, Schedules & Connections

 Flights from CAN to HND

-Guangzhou Baiyun International Airport (CAN) and Tokyo Haneda International Airport (HND) are connected by nonstop service from China Southern Airlines, Japan Airlines and All Nippon Airways.
-With 28 weekly departures, this is a heavily served route.
+Guangzhou Baiyun International Airport (CAN) and Tokyo Haneda International Airport (HND) are connected by nonstop service from Japan Airlines, China Southern Airlines and All Nippon Airways.
+With 56 weekly departures, this is a heavily served route.

 CAN to HND Flight Duration and Schedule

-Nonstop flight time from CAN to HND ranges from 3 hours 41 minutes to 4 hours 0 minutes.
+Nonstop flight time from CAN to HND is about 4 hours 26 minutes gate to gate.
 The route covers a distance of 1,793 miles (2,885 km).
-There are approximately 28 weekly flights outbound and 35 return, totaling 63 flights per week in both directions.
+There are approximately 56 weekly flights outbound and 63 return, totaling 119 flights per week in both directions.

 Connecting Options and Alternatives

-32 one-stop connections are available, with the fastest taking approximately 13 hours via ICN.
+1-stop connecting options are also available, commonly via Shanghai Pudong, Shanghai Hongqiao and Incheon.
 Two-stop connections are also available via intermediate hubs.
 Nearby alternative airports include Shenzhen (SZX) and Hong Kong (HKG).